programminghistorian/ph-submissions/en/drafts/originals/teach-history-and-languages-with-strategy-game.md

 Even a cursory look at the newsfeed in [Wildfire Games' official community Forum](https://wildfiregames.com/forum/) shows daily discussions about historical matters in relationship to building an engaging RTS game, often involving citations of public domain historical literature.
 It is an unwritten but peer-enforced rule that any change or addition to the game must be rooted in history.

-# Using 0 A.D.
+## Using 0 A.D.
 In-Class

 For the last two weeks of the spring semester of 2023, I brought 0 A.D. into the university-level Classical and New Testament Greek class that I was teaching.
 My objective was to use the game as a tool for team building, historical study, and linguistic practice.
 What follows is based on that androgogical trial, as well as my hundreds of hours of first-hand experience interacting with the software.

-{% include figure.html filename="teach-history-and-languages-with-strategy-game-1.jpeg" alt="Dr. Stephan introducing 0 A.D. to his university-level ancient Greek class via a projector screen" caption="Introducing 0 A.D. to my class via a projector screen" %}
+{% include figure.html filename="en-or-teach-history-and-languages-with-strategy-game-01.png" alt="Dr. Stephan introducing 0 A.D. to his university-level ancient Greek class via a projector screen" caption="Figure 1.
+Introducing 0 A.D. to my class via a projector screen" %}

-## Team Building
+### Team Building

 The only way for allied human players to win the game is to communicate constantly from start to fiinish.
 When I have been successful in matches against artificial intelligence (AI) civilizations set to high difficulty levels, my success has come from talking through every step of the match with my ally.